howsoai/howso-docs/source/user_guide/basic_capabilities/save_load_delete.rst

 =============================
 .. topic:: What is covered in this user guide.

    In this guide, you will learn how to save, load, and delete :py:class:`~Trainee` s using the built-in Howso Engine's file operations.
+This allows for easy Trainee management on your local disk.

 Objectives: what you will take away
 -----------------------------------